Let me just say that I've spent my entire life correcting people on my surnames pronunciation. Trust me it's a lost cause.

 I am now in my own workshop where I post a mixture of projects, tutorials, reviews and anything else I believe will be useful to my viewers.
 My aim is not only to improve peoples woodworking, but get them started in the first place.
 Particularly with the younger demographic in this digital age.

-Following on from that, I now teach Levels 1, 2 and 3 Furniture Making at Rycotewood, which was the exact course I studied at the beginning of my woodworking career.
-It's all come full circle!
+Following on from that, I previously taught Levels 1, 2 and 3 Furniture Making at Rycotewood, which was the exact course I studied at the beginning of my woodworking career.
+However as of September 2021, I am now working on my business full time!

 It's a lot of work but I thoroughly enjoy every moment of what I do.
 I'm incredibly lucky and grateful to have such a supportive community behind me and I wish there was more ways to say thank you.
 I can't wait to see what else is going to be added to this page as the years progress.